 Colorado Forensic Compliance Evaluation Project

-This project explores and documents how forensic compliance is currently being implemented, and tracks forensic compliance cases from the medical forensic exam through prosecution in two jurisdictions, the 2nd Judicial District (Denver County) and the 9th Judicial District (Garfield, Pitkin, and Rio Blanco Counties).
-For more information, contact Lisa Ingarfield, CFCEP Director, firstname.lastname@example.org.
+This project explores and documents how forensic compliance is currently being implemented, and tracks forensic compliance cases from the medical forensic exam through prosecution in the 2nd Judicial District and the 9th Judicial District.
+For more information, contact Lisa Ingarfield, CFCEP Director, email@example.com.

 Digital Storytelling Project

 CCASA partnered with The Center for Digital Storytelling on this project sponsored by Moms Fight Back to tell the stories of those impacted by sexual violence in Colorado.
-The digital stories created for the CCASA Digital Storytelling Project were shared publicly during April 2015 for Sexual Assault Awareness Month.
-Our hope was to create digital stories that can expand the public understanding of sexual violence in Colorado and deepen our collective community commitment to supporting survivors and preventing this crime.
-For more information and to view the videos, click here.
+For more information and to view the videos, visit the Digital Storytelling Page.

-Through this project, CCASA hosted a 2-day statewide PREA Training in May 2018, a series of 5 webinars in the first half of 2019, workshops at the 2019 annual Colorado Advocacy in Action Conference.
-CCASA also developed a PREA toolkit that explains PREA and how community-based advocates can respond to victims who are incarcerated, a brochure with information for survivors who are incarcerated (available in English and Spanish), and an online training module focused on serving survivors who are incarcerated.
-Additionally, CCASA partnered with the Rocky Mountain Victim Law Center to examine the intersections of PREA and the Colorado Victim Rights Act, which resulted in a white paper and webinar.
-To check out these resources, click here.
-For more information, contact Agueda Morgan, Director of Programs, firstname.lastname@example.org.
+CCASA hosted a 2-day statewide PREA Training in 2018, a series of webinars in 2019, and workshops at the 2019 Colorado Advocacy in Action Conference.
+CCASA also developed a PREA toolkit, and an online training module; and CCASA partnered with the Rocky Mountain Victim Law Center to examine the intersections of PREA and the Colorado Victim Rights Act.
+For more information, contact Agueda at firstname.lastname@example.org.